empowerID/empowernow_docs/docs/services/identity-fabric/index.md

 description: High-level overview of the EmpowerNow Identity Fabric, including ingress, identity, policy, data services, eventing, analytics, and observability.
 Includes a system diagram and core hostnames.
 ---

-The EmpowerNow Identity Fabric is a modular suite that provides identity, policy, workflow/CRUD execution, eventing, analytics, and observability.
+The EmpowerNow Identity & Authorization Fabric enforces the same policy for APIs, apps, and AI agents.
+It includes ARIA Shield (gateway), Authorization (PDP), Authentication (IdP), Automation Studio, and Inventory — adopt one or all.
 This page shows how the pieces fit together end‑to‑end.

 ```mermaid
 flowchart LR